By Sharat Shashi Nayar, Operations Lead

 It can also be observed that a lot of the manual work of adding data, has a pattern to the thought process and if the same can be documented, the whole process can be automated; and thus a lot of time saved.

-Like for eg, we learnt that, by automating two of our Data Points (of a total of 25+ ones), we not only saved 8% of time, but also ensured zero mistakes for the same.
+Like for eg, we learned that, by automating two of our Data Points (of a total of 25+ ones), we not only saved 8% of the time, but also ensured zero mistakes for the same.

 - Quality improvements must be continuous

 Quality is not something which can be implemented once and forgotten once the expected results are attained.
 Real-time improvements must occur continually to ensure that we stay the tides of time.